tess-st/shinyBMR/README.md

 ![alt text](pics/I_1_BMR_Import.PNG "BMR Import")

-Finally having uploaded your BMR object, **shinyBMR** is shwoing a data table containing all relevant information about your study: the first row contains *Name and Art of Task*.
+Finally having uploaded your BMR object, **shinyBMR** is showing a data table containing all relevant information about your study: the first row contains *Name and Art of Task*.
 The following row(s) holds the *Value of Measure* the analysis is based on.
 Of course all of the measures you have used in your study will be displayed with their corresponding values for the specific learner in the table.
 Each *Learner* taking part in the competition is listed and the next row contains information about the *Tuning* status and - in case of a classification task - is followed by a row showing the *SMOTE* status.
 Other developments of the learners then tuning and SMOTE have not been implemented in **shinyBMR** yet, as these [wrappers](https://mlr.mlr-org.com/articles/tutorial/wrapper.html) seem to be on the main focus when it comes to clinical studies using methods of machine learning.

 By default you only see the aggregated performance of each learner.
 Clicking *Aggregated BMR* offers the opportunity to also show the unaggregated performance containing the values of each learner per iteration.
 Additionally the values of the measure(s) are rounded by default for a better overview.
 This could be undone by making the corresponding selection at *Round Values*.